tarekzaibet/cloud-aws-gcp/aws/aws.md

 - Target Group is a way of getting network traffic routed via specified protocols and ports to specified instances.
 It's basically load balancing on a port level.
 This is used mostly to allow accessing many applications running on different ports but the same instance.

+# Networking

+- The instance retains its private ipv4 addresses and any ipv6 addresses when stopped and started.
+AWS releases the public ipv4 address and assigns a new one when it is stopped & started

 # Cloudwatch EC2 :